What Is Canal Dehiscence Syndrome?

 Your doctor will do an exam and ask questions about your symptoms and when you have them.
-He may want to do a test called a videonystagmography (VNG).
+They may want to do a test called a videonystagmography (VNG).
 This test measures your eye movements in order to look for signs of a problem with your sense of balance.

-You will be asked to wear goggles that will record your eye movements.
+You’ll be asked to wear goggles that will record your eye movements.

 You'll follow targets with your eyes, and the person doing the exam may put your head in different positions.
-She also might use air or water to change the temperature slightly in your ear canal.
+They also might use air or water to change the temperature slightly in your ear canal.
 You might feel your eyes make some jerky movements for a short time.